 For long with the objective of improving the protection of environment and the avoidance of accidents, plant managers, insurers, authorities, consultants, research organisations are dealing with learning from investigations of accidents involving chemicals.
-Many databases on accidents implying chemicals are in existence and data are shared between dabase developers and end users.
+Many databases on accidents implying chemicals are in existence and data are shared between database developers and end users.
 The reliability of data is strongly related to the quality of data collected from accident investigations and their subsequent analysis.
-Many frameworks for collecting, recording and ensuring quality are in existence but there is a need for harmonisation.
-Since 1993, a working group of European Safety, Reliability, and Data Association (ESReDA) "Accident Analysis (AA)" is dealing with data collection, quality, reliability and networking of accident data.
+Many frameworks for collecting, recording and ensuring quality do exist, but there is a need for harmonisation.
+Since 1993, a working group of European Safety, Reliability and Data Association (ESReDA) "Accident Analysis" (AA) is dealing with data collection, quality, reliability and networking of accident data.

-In the 1994 seminar "Accident analysis" (prepared under the auspices of the European Safety, Reliability and Data Association - ESReDA-), the need of using validated and qualified data on accidents was emphasized.
+In the 1994 seminar "Accident Analysis" (prepared under the auspices of ESReDA), the need of using validated and qualified data on accidents was emphasized.
 In a first step, it implies the collection of reliable data.
 A preliminary analysis of existing databases led to the conclusion that they are generally all "abstract" databases and result from an aggregation process of existing information.
 During this stage, some form of "filtering" and coding of this information originating from various analysis occurs.
 Even in a direct collection of data by database operators, the interpretation of the initiating events, the sequence of subsequent events and the effects and causes may be difficult owing to the large variety of involved materials, plants, processes and causative factors.

 A methodology for direct investigation of accident was developed elsewhere and implies four main steps: gathering evidence with a search for information, exploring possible scenarios, investigating the scenarios and performing the validation of assumptions.
-More details and lessons learnt from investigations can be found in Pineau (1996).
+More details and lessons learnt from investigations can be found in Pineau (1996) or in the paper to be presented in this seminar: "Investigation of accidents and sharing information: an expert point of view".
 Whatever the accident investigation could be, some explanation of the possible discrepancies between data from different databases are given by Haastrup (1994), first on an apparently well defined information such as the reported number of fatalities for the same accident.
 Therefore, it should be pointed out the influence of the uncertainty of data.
 Such findings can be extended to other types of information: chemicals and amounts involved, description of events.
 As a consequence, in statistical studies for quantitative risk analysis, uncertainty will be inherent in the accident case histories.

-Despite these adverse conditions, the - AA - group had the objective to improve the current situation.
-Therefore, the involved members devoted their efforts to have a better knowledge of the requirements from end-users of accident data, to prepare a directory of existing accident databases and to define a framework for inclusion in an accident database.
+Despite these adverse conditions, the "AA" group had the objective to improve the current situation.
+Therefore, the involved members devoted their efforts to have a better knowledge of the requirements from end-users of accident data, to prepare a directory of existing accident databases and to define a guidance document for high quality databases.
 These three aspects will be developed in this review paper.